What you can find here:

 - Information on the 2017 Chestermere Municipal Election Forum

-- How to submit questions to the candidates to be asked during the forum.
+- How to submit questions to the candidates to be asked during the forum – Question submission is now CLOSED.

-- COMING SOON: Profiles on the Youth Committee organizing this forum.
+- Profiles on the Youth Committee organizing this forum.

 - A link to where you can find information on the SE Rocky View Municipal Election Forum